 Crashes involving two passenger cars are very different from accidents involving a truck and an automobile.
 Some of the inherent characteristics of trucks make accidents more likely and increase the chance of serious injuries in a crash.
 For example:

 - Trucks, such as 18-wheelers, weigh up to 80,000 pounds.
 Most passenger cars weigh 3,000 to 5,000 pounds – about 1/20th the weight of a fully-loaded tractor-trailer.

 - Trucks often have air brakes, which require more maintenance and upkeep and which function differently than passenger brakes.

 - Trucks have larger blind spots than passenger vehicles, and cars can easily disappear in the blind spots.

 - Trucks have a longer stopping distance than passenger vehicles.

-- Trucks are prone to jackknifing, which means that the trailer of a tractor trailer swings widely out and the truck folds onto itself in an acute angle.
-The vehicle can become locked in this position, skid across the road, and get stuck.
+- Trucks are prone to jackknifing, which means that the trailer of a tractor-trailer swing widely out and the truck folds onto itself in an acute angle.
+The vehicle can become locked in this position, skid across the road and get stuck.
 Jackknifing can lead to a multi-vehicle accident that causes serious injuries.

 - Trucks, with their high center of gravity, are more likely to roll over when a crash occurs or when the driver loses control.
-Cars can be crushed underneath the truck when it rolls over.
+Cars can be crushed underneath the truck when it rolls.

-Because of the increased risks associated with large trucks, these vehicles must be driven by qualified and experienced drivers with special commercial driver's licenses.
+Because of the increased risks associated with large trucks, semis and other trucks, such vehicles must be driven by qualified and experienced drivers with special commercial driver's licenses.
 Unfortunately, a nationwide shortage of truck drivers has prompted many trucking companies to hire drivers with insufficient experience to handle big rigs.
 Further, the Federal Motor Carrier Safety Administration (FMCSA) indicates that driver-related factors are the cause of 31 percent of fatal truck crashes.
 These factors can include: